Updated June 4, 2025

 Who’s Signed On So Far?

 It’s safe to say that the Treaty is picking up steam.
-The FFNPT has been endorsed by 13 nations (Vanuatu, Tuvalu, Antigua & Barbuda, Fiji, Timor-Leste, Tonga, Palau, Nauru, the Solomon Islands, Niue, Colombia, Samoa, and the Republic of the Marshall Islands).
-Influential governing bodies and agencies such as the World Health Organization, and the European Parliament have also signed on, as well as hundreds of elected officials in 84 countries.
+The FFNPT is supported by 16 nations.
+Influential governing bodies and agencies such as the World Health Organization, and the European Parliament have also signed on, as well as hundreds of elected officials in 96 countries.

-Signatories also include 101 Nobel Laureates, over 3,000 scientists and academics, 117 major cities and subnational governments (including Kolkata, Barcelona, Paris, London, Lima, Sydney, Amsterdam, Austin, Los Angeles, Hawai’i, and California — and soon, Copenhagen), the World Council of Churches, and more than 2,600 civil society organizations, as well as over 600,000 individuals.
+Signatories also include 101 Nobel Laureates, over 3,000 scientists and academics, 135 major cities and subnational governments (including Kolkata, Barcelona, Paris, London, Lima, Sydney, Amsterdam, Austin, Los Angeles, Hawai’i, and California), the World Council of Churches, nearly 4,000 civil society organizations, and over 1 million individuals.

 How Can I Help?